diegomtz28/Ticket-Lifestyle-Examples/README.md

    - Instruct them to update any stored credentials on other devices, like email clients or mobile apps
 6. __Document the Resolution:__
    - Log the ticket with details of the action taken (password reset date, verification steps) and close the ticket.

+     **A screenshot of the user profile page in your admin portal (active directory or osticket) showing the option to reset password**

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>